Iran University of Medical Sciences • Journals

 Ongoing training, feedback & development

 Editorial work evolves with new methods, technologies and expectations from authors and readers.
-IUMS supports continuous development of its editors through guidance, workshops and feedback mechanisms.
+IUMS supports continuous development of editors through guidance, workshops and feedback mechanisms.

-Learning & reflection
+Learning and reflection

 - Participate in IUMS or external workshops on peer review, ethics and open science.